blakkan/CabStuff/README.md

 ## 1 - Ride data ETL

-This is consolidated for several taxi/ride-hailing services (in hive).
+Ride data ETL consolidates .csv files provided monthly by taxi/ride service (yellow, green and FHV-For Hire Vehicles) in hive.
+Data is loaded to HDFS using TransferTaxi.py.
+This will handle loads for all months from July 2014 forward.
+During intial runs, separate script files were created for each type of taxi (yellow, green, and fhv - see supporting files).
+Although less efficient, this allowed closer monitoring and gathering of statistics directly during each file load.
+The python approach is the final approach, providing efficiency both in code and time.
+Using the data in HDFS, external schema tables are created, using the CreateExternalData.sql.
+This follows the formatting provided by the NYC Taxi Commission.
 Fundamental fields are:   Date/Time of pickup, Lat/Long location of pickup, and number of passengers.
-For our purposes, fare information, taxes, etc. are not retained)
+(For our purposes, fare information, taxes, etc. are not retained.)

 ## 2 - Historical Weather ETL and join to the Ride Data